 Cristiano Bonino is proudly 100% Italian from Turin, Piedmont and currently lives in Boston, which has allowed him to broaden his experience, “hybridizing” through the balance of two cultures.

-For fourteen years, he has been working as a personal financial planner in Italy, helping families manage their savings.
-From that experience he learned how important it is not only to respect the value of money, but above all to care about the people he meets and works with through life!
+For fourteen years, he worked as a personal financial planner in Italy, helping families manage their savings.
+From that experience, he learned how important it is not only to respect the value of money, but also, and above all, to care about the people he meets and works with through life!

-Cristiano has enjoyed cycling for twenty-five years and in 2001 started to guide, sell and design cycling tours, mostly in Italy, with an American company, sharing his passion with fellow travelers and helping them discover local foods, wines, culture and history from the vantage point of the saddle!
-Across many miles, Cristiano has honed his understanding of the cultural and traditional distinctions among regions of Italy, the importance of conviviality at the table, and the value of sharing our stories of lives.
+Cristiano has enjoyed cycling for twenty-five years.
+In 2001, he started to guide, sell and design cycling tours, mostly in Italy, with an American company, sharing his passion with fellow travelers and helping them discover local foods, wines, culture and history from the vantage point of the saddle.
+Across many miles, Cristiano has honed his understanding of the cultural and traditional distinctions among regions of Italy, the importance of conviviality at the table, and the value of sharing the stories of our lives.

-After moving to Boston (Somerville), Cristiano has been little by little growing his pride of his heritage.
-Above all, he did not expect the level of American passion for Italian culture.
-He is happy to live in the U.S. provided that life allows him to return a few times a year to Italy to reconnect with roots, friends, foods, wines, recipes and atmosphere of a country that, given local differences, could be easily called the “United Regions of Italy!”
+After moving to Boston (Somerville), he was surprised by the level of American passion for Italian culture.
+It has helped him little by little to grow his pride in his heritage.
+He is happy to live in the U.S. provided that life allows him to return a few times a year to Italy to reconnect with roots, friends, foods, wines, recipes, and the special atmosphere of a country that, given local differences, could be easily called the “United Regions of Italy!”

-In November 2013 Cristiano pursued his passion for meeting people and learning their stories by founding Food.Stories.Travel..
-A small tour operator offering educational guided journeys in Italy (by foot or by bicycle), Food.Stories.Travel. focuses on local traditions, culture, history, and meeting food makers while tasting and supporting their works.
+In November 2013, Cristiano pursued his passion for meeting people and learning their stories by founding Food.Stories.Travel..
+A small tour operator offering educational guided journeys around the Medterranean, by foot or by bicycle, Food.Stories.Travel. focuses on local traditions, culture, history, and meeting foodmakers while tasting and supporting their works.

 He still sees the bicycle as a great (and healthy!) vehicle for travel and, whenever possible, also scouts new tours this way.